dagraham/nts-dgraham/README.md

 * Hidden files, i.e. files with names beginning with a period, are ignored.

-* Spaces should be avoided in directory and file names.
+* Directory and file names should not contain spaces.

 Suppose, e.g., that the _nts_ data directory contains a single file